postmanlabs/labs-docs/src/pages/docs/postman/collections/commenting-on-collections.md

 ## Commenting on a request

 You can comment on requests from the [Postman Dashboard](https://app.getpostman.com) or in the Postman app.
-The steps are the same for both.
 When you comment on a request, it's reflected in both the Dashboard and the app.

 > You can only post comments on saved requests.